What's at the Park

 Youngster enjoying a day fishing at Mildred Kanipe Park

-Two large barns, the Horse Barn and the Dairy Barn, and a smaller Sheep Barn are to the north of the house.
+Two large barns, the Horse Barn and the Dairy Barn (demolished in 2011), and a smaller Sheep Barn are to the north of the house.
 A buggy shed houses Mildred's restored buggy.

 Next to the old fruit & nut orchard an old equipment shed houses many of the old farm machinery used by Mildred and her family.